 In the 1980s and 1990s more land was purchased from Murphys Caravan Park and from the Rolf family to increase the size of the facility.
 A second astroturf pitch was constructed in 1998, the financial burden of the construction was considerable (approx 750,000).

 The first astroturf pitch fell into disrepair and was used as a car park for a period of time.
-Great efforts were made however by the club to bring this pitch back to its fully glory.
+Great efforts were made however by the club to bring this pitch back to its full glory.
 With a grant of 135,000 and the help of fantastic fundraising by the club and its members, the club now boasts a resurfaced pitch which was finished in Summer 2016.
-With two functioning hockey pitches, one of the best cricket facilities in Munster, Cork Harlequins is entering a growth cycle with thriving youth sections particularly in the hockey.
+With two functioning hockey pitches, one of the best cricket facilities in Munster, Cork Harlequins is entering a growth cycle with thriving youth sections particularly in the hockey section.

 Cork Harlequins Club plays a major role in many people’s lives.
-It is the hope of all that our great club continues for generations to come so that many more can enjoy the camaraderie and friendships built up in Harlequins.
+It is the hope of all that our great club continues for generations to come so that many more can enjoy the camaraderie and friendships built up in Cork Harlequins.

 See our past Presidents and Chairman board here